MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 ### Meet-up in London, 13th and 14th
 Any UKers open to meet on the 13th or 14th of April.
 I will be at the railway tavern near liverpool street in London probably from 5PM onward.

-The spot is picked due to location and it is around the corner from IMC's offices in London.¨¨
+The spot is picked due to location and it is around the corner from IMC's offices in London.

 ### Updates
 - **research** has now had its initial update, where I have written notes on the algo parts for each rounds from previous years.